Admission to Adena Mansion & Gardens is $10/adult, $9/senior and $5/child age 6-12.

 Ravenwood Castle is surrounded by 50 acres of forest and is set off the road by a half-mile private drive.
 It is set in the Wayne National Forest just seven miles from the Hocking Hills.
 The castle is twelfth-century Norman in style, and the castle’s crenellated towers contain the guest rooms and suites, all with elegant private baths which include garden or whirlpool tubs.
 Most rooms or suites offer a private balcony or deck and all have a gas fireplace with antique mantle.
 All rooms contain stained antique stained glass windows and lamps.
 The castle contains a dining hall with dinner available at an extra charge, and also a game room and a library.
 Hiking, rock climbing, hunting, birding, wildflower walks, nature study, horseback riding and canoeing are a few of the outdoor activities guests can enjoy.

 Travel back in time to Sauder Village and see how settlers lived in northwest Ohio from 1803 until 1910.
 Sauder Village is a non-profit living history museum and educational complex with more than 40 buildings showing rural life in Ohio during the 19th century.
 Visit with costumed interpreters and watch artisans demonstrate glass blowing, pottery, spinning, weaving, broom making, woodworking, basket making, printing and quilting.
 On site is the Doughbox Bakery which offers various cookies, apple dumplings and fritters along with delectable pies, bread and pre-mixed cookie dough.
 The Barn Restaurant is open year round Monday through Saturday 11:00 a.m. to 8:00 p.m. and a Sunday Buffet, from 11:00 to 2:00 p.m.
 The restaurant hosts many special holiday events which accompanies the delicious home-cooked food.
 The beautiful Sauder Heritage Inn has 98 guest rooms, indoor pool with waterfall, game and exercise rooms, a 25-foot tall “Great Oak Tree” with gathering space underneath, complimentary breakfast and more.
-The Village also has a 47-site Campground.
+The Village also has an 87-site Campground with Splash Pad, fishing, bike trail, playground and other great amenities.
 Sauder Village is a destination that all ages will enjoy!

 Admission to Springbrook Meadows Lavender Farm is free.